tonycnsniper/fetch-config/README.md

 ## Introduction
-A node.js application to provide config service
+A node.js application to provide config service, which is exposed by endpoint `/config`.
+The service will fetch a configuration json from AWS remote APPConfig service and return for consumer.
+If AWS AppConfig service is not available, it will return default json data from the local json file.